open-telemetry/community/projects/resources-and-entities.md

 ## Timeline

 We expect the SIG to start working immediately.
-The timeline for specific milestones and deliverables is to be defined by the SIG.
+We will aim to deliver the initial design proposal by the end of the first half of 2024 and minimal working implementations by the end of 2024.

 ## Labels